About CAEP Annual Reporting

 Measure 1: Indicators of Teaching Effectiveness

-These teacher effectiveness data are in alignment with CAEP Annual Report Measure 1 (Initial): Completer effectiveness.
-(R4.1) and demonstrates completer effectiveness in applying professional knowledge, skills, and dispositions.
+These teacher effectiveness data align with CAEP Annual Report Measure 1 (Initial): Completer effectiveness.
+(R4.1) and demonstrate completer effectiveness in applying professional knowledge, skills, and dispositions.

 This set of data/graphs shows school administrators’ ratings of UNC-Chapel Hill-prepared beginning teachers (3 or less years of teaching) on the NCEES criteria (North Carolina Educator Evaluation Systems):